dullroar/ten-steps-to-linux-survival/Step-1.md

 favorite, `touch`.

 3. [**Finding Meaning**](#step-3.-finding-meaning) – the `find` command in
 all its glory.
-Probably the single most useful command in *IX (I think).
+Probably the single most useful command in "UNIX" (I think).

 4. [**Grokking `grep`**](#step-4.-grokking-grep) – and probably gawking at
 `awk` while we are at it, which means regular expressions, too.
 Now we have